 Founded in 1947 by Toshio Iue in Moriguchi, Osaka, Japan, Sanyo was an ambitious venture.
 Iue, a former employee of Matsushita Electric, named the company “Sanyo,” which means “three oceans,” reflecting his ambition to enter the international market.
 Two years after its founding, Sanyo became a legally incorporated company.

 The company’s early years were marked by its focus on the Japanese market, where it gained a strong foothold with the introduction of the country’s first plastic radio in 1952 and the first pulsator washing machine in 1954.
 The decisive entry into international markets took place in the 1970s, especially in North America, under the leadership of Howard Ladd.
-Here, Sanyo excelled in consumer electronics such as car audio systems and home entertainment devices.
+Sanyo excelled in consumer electronics like car audio systems and home entertainment devices.

 Meaning and History